 The Networking Support Scheme (NSS) funding opportunity is open

-The Networking Support Scheme (NSS) of the European Joint Programme on Rare Diseases is funding quarterly networking initiatives in the field of rare diseases and rare cancers, bringing together health care professionals, scientists, patient advocacy groups, early career researchers and other relevant stakeholders.
+The Networking Support Scheme (NSS) of the European Joint Programme on Rare Diseases is funding quarterly networking initiatives in the field of rare diseases and rare cancers, bringing together health care professionals, researchers, patient advocacy groups, Early Career Scientists and other relevant stakeholders.

-The first aim is to encourage sharing of knowledge on rare diseases and rare cancers of health care professionals, researchers and patients.
+The first aim of the Networking Support Scheme in the European Joint Programme on Rare Diseases (EJP RD) is to encourage sharing of knowledge on rare diseases or rare cancers between health care professionals, researchers and patients in new or expanding research networks by funding networking events.

-The second aim is to enable or increase the participation of usually underrepresented countries in Europe (see below) in new and existing research networks.
+The second aim of the Networking Support Scheme is to enable or increase the participation of usually underrepresented countries in Europe in new and in expanding research networks on rare diseases or rare cancers.

 The scheme will provide financial support to applicants to organize workshops or conferences.
 These workshops or conferences are meant to